adr5240/YouTubePlaylist/README.md

 A short project built using AngularJS.
+Using the YouTubeAPI, this app takes in a list of videos and displays them as a playlist.
+The user may click on any video to be taken to a display page for that video as well as view it within the app.

 To view, the user must install Node.js, NPM, and http-server.

 To check if this is has been done, type into terminal: